 The holidays are upon us and I am so excited to share this new gluten free stuffing recipe with you.
 It is chock full of fresh herbs and the flavor is absolutely incredible!!

 Franz sent me their gluten free multigrain and it is the perfect bread for this gluten free stuffing!
-Their loaves of bread are so soft, which makes the bread cubes really really good in this stuffing recipe.
+Their loaves of bread are so soft, making the bread cubes really good in this stuffing recipe.

 What makes this stuffing great: